Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Consider political phenomena when formulating risk plans.
 Politics can be destructive or constructive, but even when constructive, there can be costs, some of which might fall unevenly on different organizational efforts.
 The effects of organizational politics on your own effort will be less harmful if you remain alert to this possibility.
 Keep a clear head, free of anger and frustration, when political interference does occur.

 Finally, and paradoxically, anticipate the unexpected mishap.
 Even though we can't know what specific unexpected mishap might occur, we can be fairly certain that some unexpected mishap will occur.
 When significant unexpected events happen, we usually feel that they happen at the worst time.
 In reality, significant unexpected mishaps do happen at all times, but we notice them only when resources are inadequate to address them.
 In the long-loop environment, communication, the one resource that's most important for dealing with unexpected mishaps, is almost always inadequate.
-First in this series Go to top Top Next issue: False Consensus Next Issue
+Long-Loop Conversations: Asking Questions First issue in this series Go to top Top Next issue: False Consensus Next Issue

 303 Tips for Virtual and Global TeamsIs your organization a participant in one or more global teams?
 Are you the owner/sponsor of a global team?
 Are you managing a global team?
 Is everything going well, or at least as well as any project goes?
 Probably not.
 Many of the troubles people encounter are traceable to the obstacles global teams face when building working professional relationships from afar.
 Read 303 Tips for Virtual and Global Teams to learn how to make your global and distributed teams sing.
 Order Now!